drugs and their effects

 The Davenport Attack May 14, 1781

-Colonel Christopher Greene was in command of the First Rhode Island Regiment at Pines Bridge.
-The regiment had approximately 200 men, many of whom were black recruits from Rhode Island.
-Greene was responsible for guarding Pines Bridge and its approaches, assisted by Major Flagg, a fellow officer who had fought with him at the Battle of Red Bank.
+Colonel Christopher Greene was in command of the Rhode Island Regiment at Pines Bridge.
+The regiment the regiment was comprised partially of formerly enslaved blacks and American Indians from Rhode Island.
+Greene was responsible for guarding Pines Bridge and its approaches.
+Greene was assisted in command by Major Flagg, a fellow officer who had fought with him at the Battle of Red Bank.

 On the morning of May 14, 1781, DeLancey’s Refugees slipped across the Croton River at the Oblenis Ford and advanced toward Col. Greene’s position at the Davenport House headquarters.
 The Patriots were only able to fire a few shots before being overrun.
 Before Greene could dress and leave the house he was cut to pieces by the Tory forces.
-Greene’s regiment put up fierce resistance, but they were defeated.
-Col Greene, Major Ebenezer Flagg and many others were killed in the battle, several were wounded, and over twenty soldiers were taken as prisoners of war.
+Greene’s Regiment put up fierce resistance, but they were defeated and Col. Greene was killed.

 The Monument